berachain/guides/README.md

 # Berachain Guides

-A collection of Berachain EVM example code, frameworks, languages, contracts, and more.
+A collection of Berachain EVM examples: code, frameworks, languages, contracts, and more.

 ## Requirements